nickofthyme/storybook-addon-toggles/README.md

 ### Story level

 All properties defined in `TogglesParameter` are capable of being overridden at the story level.
 However, it is only advisable to override some of the parameters to prevent defining parameters that could negatively affect the addon behavior across all stories.
-The acceptable properties include `overrides`, `options`, `disabled`, `ignoreQueryParams` and `clearable`.
+The acceptable properties include `overrides`, `options`, `disabled` and `clearable`.
 The `BackgroundStoryParameter` type is a helper that should be used to limit what properties are overridden at the story level.

 ```tsx
 // story.stories.tsx